-Pete's business is insured for general liability under a policy issued by the Reliable Insurance Company.
-Pete has read the policy but cannot find any exclusions related to discrimination.
-He concludes that the claim must be covered and forwards it to Reliable.
-Pete is dismayed when the insurer promptly denies coverage.
-Why isn't the claim covered?

-There are two main reasons why Susie's claim isn't covered.
+Happy Healthcare is insured for general liability under a policy issued by the A-One Insurance Company.
+Hal scrutinizes the policy but cannot find any exclusions related to discrimination.
+He concludes that Richard's claim must be covered and forwards it to A-One.
+He is surprised when the insurer promptly denies coverage.
+There are two main reasons why Richard's claim isn't covered.

-First, Susie's lawsuit is seeking damages for economic losses like back pay, loss of future earnings and lost benefits.
+First, Richard's lawsuit seeks damages for economic losses like back pay, loss of future earnings, and lost benefits.
 To be covered under a general liability policy, a claim must seek damages for bodily injury, property damage or personal and advertising injury.
-Since Susie's lawsuit has not alleged any type of covered injury, the suit is not covered.
+Richard's lawsuit doesn't qualify for coverage because it has not alleged any type of covered injury.

-Discrimination Unrelated to Employment
+Discrimination Not Related to Employment

 Discrimination Coverage Under Umbrella Policies